 There are four business-specific plans to choose from for ecommerce sites.
 Business Basic, which costs $23 a month, should be enough for most small or medium businesses.
 It offers 20GB of regular storage and five hours of video storage.
 Of course, you can upgrade your plan at any time.

 Business Unlimited and Business VIP offer 30GB and 50GB of regular storage respectively, although the rest of the features are mostly the same.
 Business VIP also offers priority support.
 In addition, there’s a dedicated plan for enterprise users for $500 a month.
-To find out more, read our Wix review: if you go with Wix, make sure you read our guide on how to build a website with Wix before you start.
+To find out more, read our Wix review and our guide on how to make a website with Wix.

 BigCommerce is a great option if you want to leverage every possible channel to maximize your sales.
 It integrates easily with platforms like Facebook, Instagram, Google Shopping, Amazon, and eBay.
 The website builder is extremely versatile, while also being very easy to use thanks to its drag-and-drop mechanic.

 There are a lot of features to choose from, which advanced users will definitely appreciate.
 These include customer management, bulk pricing, and more.
 Most of the features are built into the platform, so you don’t have to worry about getting third-party apps or extensions either.